urbit/old-doc/reference/hoon/library/2eL.md

     ==
 ```

-Parse . prefixed dime or tuple.
+Parsing rule.
+Parses a dime or tuple without their standard prefixes.

     ~zod/try=> (scan "y" perd:so)
     [~ [%f %.y]]